eacardenase/eacardenase.github.io/_posts/2025-03-28-uikit-with-objective-c-setup-ios-18.md

 We just finished.
 Go ahead and run the project, you should see our beautiful displayed `ViewController`'s cyan background in the simulator.

 ![](/assets/img/objc-setup-4.png){: width="350" }

+If you want to take a deeper look, here's a [GitHub repository](https://github.com/eacardenase/objc-programmatic-uikit){: target="_blank" } with everything we have covered so far.